Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/_posts/2025-02-18-SUSTech-Ph.D.-Time-Complexity-Analysis-of-Bio-Inspired-Computation.md

 # About the University/Department

-Established in 2010 with the mission to reform Chinese tertiary education and become a top-notch international research university, SUSTech was launched in the tech capital city of Shenzhen.
 SUSTech is becoming the important epicentre for China’s science and technology academic research and for the cultivation of innovative minds.
 The rapid ascent of SUSTech onto the global stage is remarkable.
 In the Times Higher Education (THE) World university Rankings 2023, it ranked 8th in